Percy Hobart: Second World War

-General Sir Archibald Wavell dismissed Hobart into retirement in 1940, based on hostile War Office information due to his "unconventional" ideas about armoured warfare.
-Hobart joined the Local Defence Volunteers (precursor to the Home Guard) as a lance corporal and was charged with the defence of his home town, Chipping Campden.
+Hobart was forced into retirement in 1940, based on hostile War Office information due to his "unconventional" ideas about armoured warfare.
+He joined the Local Defence Volunteers (precursor to the Home Guard) as a lance corporal and was charged with the defence of his home town, Chipping Campden.
 "At once, Chipping Campden became a hedgehog of bristling defiance", and Hobart was promoted to become Deputy Area Organiser.
 Liddell Hart criticised the decision to retire Hobart and wrote an article in the newspaper Sunday Pictorial.
 Winston Churchill was notified and he had Hobart recalled into the army over Chief of the Imperial General Staff Alan Brooke's objections in 1941.
 Hobart was assigned to train the 11th Armoured Division, a task which was recognised as extremely successfully achieved.

 Hobart's detractors tried again to have him removed, this time on medical grounds but Churchill rebuffed them.
 He was relatively old (57) for active command and he had been ill.
 Once again, Hobart was assigned to raise and train a fresh armoured division, this time the 79th Armoured Division.